ECE 757 Fall 2009 Homework 1 // Due in Lecture Wed Feb 18, 2009

 Homework Requirements

-This homework involves the completion of three primary tasks.
+This homework involves the completion of four primary tasks.

 - Profiling and analysis of existing sequential code